Have you ever wished there was a Jailbreak Society or a Book Club?

 Changing the Name of Your Club

-In general terms: The Executive Committee will discuss proposed changes and amend the Constitution accordingly The Club Secretary will call an SGM or AGM to ratify this change and as a part of this meeting announcement will supply the Constitution as a document, highlighting the proposed changes a minimum of one (1) week before the SGM or AGM is due to occur.
+The Executive Committee will discuss the proposed changes and amend the Rules of Governance accordingly.
+The Club Secretary will call an SGM or AGM to ratify this change and as a part of this meeting will supply the Rules of Governance as a document, highlighting the proposed changes a minimum of one (1) week before the SGM or AGM is due to occur.

 The meeting must be quorate as per your Club's Rules of Governance and a minimum 2/3 of attending members must vote in the changes for the new Rules of Governance to come into effect.
 You must submit the minutes from this meeting together with your amended Rules of Governance to USASA within 2 weeks of this meeting.

 - Register your details to create a new account on the USASA website.

 Already registered?
 Sign-in at the top right corner of this page.